What is CLASP?

 Who should apply?

-Graduating college seniors, recent grads and early career professionals who have experience in camp, youth group, Hillel, experiential education
+Graduating college seniors, recent grads, and early career professionals who have experience in camp, youth group, Hillel, and/or experiential education.

 When will the application open?